Gary-alulu/VOILA/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Deployment Status

+**Status:** Development in progress.
+Latest features include:
+- Blog & Stories page
+- About page with Our Story, Our Craft, and Sustainability sections
+- Updated navigation and footer links

+## Troubleshooting

+If you encounter deployment issues, consider the following:

+- **Check Vercel Logs:** Review the deployment logs on Vercel for specific error messages.
+- **Dependency Issues:** Ensure all dependencies are correctly installed and compatible.
+- **Environment Variables:** Verify that all necessary environment variables are configured on Vercel.
+- **Build Command:** Confirm the build command in `package.json` and Vercel settings is correct.
+- **Next.js Version:** Check for compatibility issues with the Next.js version and Vercel's build environment.